GeoDan87/CIT225/lesson0.md

 # Introduction
 ---
 # Tell us about you
-- Name
+- What's your name?
 - What Technology Program are you in?
-- What you hope to learn?
+- What do you hope to learn?
 ---
 # A bit about me
-- I'm a geographer by education, but focused on the technical and statistical side of things.
+- I'm a geographer by education and focused on geographic information systems (GIS) and spatial statistics.
 - Data is one of my passions.
 I don't need to be hear, I actually want to be here.
 - I've been doing data analytics and engineering professionally for 10+ years.
 - I use SQL and Python on a daily basis.